mikepk/botocore/docs/source/reference/services/clouddirectory.rst

     :type SchemaFacets: list
     :param SchemaFacets: **[REQUIRED]**

-      A list of schema facets to be associated with the object that contains ``SchemaArn`` and facet name.
-For more information, see  arns .
+      A list of schema facets to be associated with the object.
+Do not provide minor version components.
+See  SchemaFacet for details.